rickz0rz/prevueguide/README.md

 ## Contributing?
 Make an issue or a PR.
 I don't have as much time to work on this as I'd like, so I'm going at a glacial pace right now.
 Any help would be appreciated!
 Admittedly, this started off as a proof of concept so the code is pretty messy in some areas, the comments may not make much sense, there's graphical glitches and features definitely missing, and it's hella unoptimized.

+## Todo:
+- Redo the frame generation logic for all the box bevels.
+They need to be able to have a transparent background to support the new clock time rolling in.
+- Create simple tests to generate textures of various sizes (1, 2, 3 column wide @ 2 line, 3 column wide at 3, 4, 5, 6 line, etc.)
+- Background colors: Light blue and red support for premium channels
+- Dynamically generate textures and dispose of them when they're out of scope (this one will be a lot of work)
+- Look at the imgui implementation in the dynamictextures branch, maybe bring some of that in (especially the conditional dylib stuff)
+- Ad loops for the top-half of the screen (images, gifs, videos, etc.)
+- Additional listings providers
+- Super stretch goal: emscripten build

 ## Notes
 This uses the [PrevueGrid font](https://ariweinstein.com/prevue/viewtopic.php?t=449) from @RudyValencia